 To make the grass frosting, you just need a grass tip.
 This tip is so cheap and fun to use!

-Mix in some green food coloring into vanilla frosting and mix well together.
+Mix in some green food coloring into the vanilla frosting and mix well together.
 Start with less food coloring and add more in as you want.

 Each type of food coloring requires different amounts.
 I used gel food coloring since that’s what we had on hand.